 Trader Joe’s Riced Cauliflower And Broccoli

-Hit up Trader Joe’s fridges for a produce product that will help finish dinner in a flash.
-Whether you go for the riced cauliflower or the riced broccoli—or both—you’ll be walking out with the perfect pasta base or side dish.
+Hit up Trader Joe’s fridges for produce that will help finish dinner in a flash.
+Whether you go for the riced cauliflower or the riced broccoli—or both—you’ll be walking out with the perfect pasta alternative or side dish.
 No ricing is required on your end, so put the knife away and check out these nutrition stats instead.
 A serving of each ranges from only 25 to 35 calories.

 Evol Lean & Fit: Teriyaki Chicken